 Robin Sax makes it clear that prosecuting children against possible sexual assault begins with every parent in the home.
 Teaching preventative measures should be as important as teaching children to dial 911.

-Predators and Child Molesters is available in bookstores now and online.
+.
 Robin Sax can be seen frequently as a legal commentator on CNN’s Nancy Grace, Larry King Live, and Fox News covering criminal cases and trials.
 You can also hear her weekly on Justice Interrupted Blogtalk Radio where she covers the latest news in crime with WCI contributors Susan Murphy-Milano and Stacy Dittrich.
 Robin Sax resides in California with her husband and three children.

-Also out this month: Reaching The Bar: Stories of Women at All Stages of Their Law Career.
+o out this month: Reaching The Bar: Stories of Women at All Stages of Their Law Career.
 A comprehensive look into the lives of women lawyers, each chapter is introduced by Robin Sax, who also edited Reaching the Bar.

 Congratulations, Robin!